webix-hub/docs/data/api/refs/dataloader.md

 - api/link/dataloader_parse.md - loads data to the component from an inline data source
 - api/link/dataloader_refresh.md - repaints the whole view or a certain item
 - api/link/dataloader_remove.md - removes the specified item from datastore
-- api/link/dataloader_serialize.md - serializes data to a json object
+- api/link/dataloader_serialize.md - serializes data to a JSON object
 - api/link/dataloader_sort.md - sorts datastore
-- api/link/dataloader_sync.md - allows you to sync two copy of data (all or just a part of it) from one DataCollection to another
+- api/link/dataloader_sync.md - allows you to sync two copies of data (all or just a part of it) from one DataCollection to another
 - api/link/dataloader_updateitem.md - sets properties of the data item
 }}